From £19,720

 C4’s centre stack makes quite a classy first impression and includes physical heating and ventilation controls with an inviting metallic feel.

 Available space around the driver is about average.
-Citroën claims class-leading rear knee room, but we suspect this must be qualified with the front seats slid all the way forwards because, with the driver’s seat set for a typical adult, second-row accommodation levels are only average, with rear head room actually being a little bit mean for full-sized adults.
+Citroën claims class-leading rear knee room, but we suspect this must be qualified by the front seats being slid all the way forwards because, with the driver’s seat set for a typical adult, second-row accommodation levels are only average, as is rear head room.

-To the left of the primary controls is a good-sized infotainment system with some physical controls to aid usability.
+The cabin is centred around the same 10in infotainment system – now with updated software as part of the facelift – above two physical controls for Home and Vehicle and a volume knob to aid usability.
 There are also tactile and materially appealing physical controls for heating and ventilation.

-The factory navigation mapping is simple but clear, its directions are easy to follow and you can set destinations in spoken fashion at the first time of asking.
+The factory navigation mapping is simple but clear, its directions are easy to follow and you can set destinations in spoken commands at the first time of asking.

 ENGINES & PERFORMANCE

-Enthusiasts should look away now: the C4 is dynamically happiest on a B-road at a temperate 45-55mph amble, where its steering and suspension seem to respond best.
+Enthusiasts should look away now: on B-roads, the C4 is dynamically happiest at a temperate 45-55mph amble, where its steering and suspension seem to respond best.

 RIDE & HANDLING